There is a fantasy of mine that, whenever a new vessel appears on the view screen of the USS Voyager, something like this will follow :

 Of course, looked at from the other direction, this is just saying that the reliance on the Structural Integrity Field is reduced as the ships get smaller, which would actually be a benefit to the ship as it would free up the power for other systems.

 But this argument falls apart with ships like the Klingon Bird of Prey.
 Certain scenes make this ship look like it is 50 metres or so long, while others make it look well over 600 metres!
-Whilst there is nothing fundamentally impossible about a ship which has decks in excess of forty metres high, it does rather strain credibility.
+Whilst there is nothing fundamentally impossible about a ship which has decks around forty metres high, it does rather strain credibility.

 It's a truism that a real designer would simply avoid all of the above problems by coming up with a completely new design in the first place of course, but the fact is that the ships are indeed there on screen, so if we do accept the images as fact then we must believe that the designers did choose to do this damn stupid thing.
 Whilst I've never been one to insist that everything seen on screen is a perfectly literal representation of actual events, I do like to incorporate everything which is not contradicted by other canon sources.
 In the case of scaled ships, there's nothing in the canon to show that these do not in fact exist, so for the purposes of this site I go with the idea that certain ships are indeed scaled up or down.